d3borah/debs_learning_spark/README.md

 * .countByKey(pair)
   * *like .count(), but for [K,V] - counts the values for each distinct key separately.
 Avoid if data does not fit in memory*
 * .collectAsMap(pair)
-  * *like .collect(), but works on key-value RDD.
+  * *like .collect(), but works on key-value RDD and returns a map.
 Avoid if data does not fit in memory*

 ### Actions to Sample
 .takeSample()